 For me one the most important features of a good bread knife is the length.
 At 10″ this one is just right.
 It offers lots of leverage for clean, easy cuts.

 Next is the rigidity of the blade.
-While some prefer a flexible bread knife, working with harder, rustic loaves it’s nice to have something that doesn’t have a lot of play in the blade.
+While some prefer a flexible blade, working with harder, rustic loaves it’s nice to have something that doesn’t have a lot of play in the blade.
 In that regard the Classic is very solid.

-I also tend to use serrated blades for cutting meats like roasts, or prime rib (yum) and this knife works admirably in that role as well.
+I also tend to use serrated blades for cutting meats like roasts, or prime rib (yum) and this product works admirably in that role as well.

 While a paring knife isn’t something I use as often, it’s nice to have one that fit’s my hand well.
 Even for my large hands the D shaped handle on this particular Shun is a great size and allows for a very comfortable grip.

 The blade itself is has a beautiful Damascus pattern and is as sharp as a razor.
-It’s perfect for tasks require a knife with plenty of agility.
+It’s perfect for tasks require an edge with plenty of agility.

-In addition this limited addition allows you to get well-made and beautiful knife for significantly less than the regular priced Classic.
+In addition this limited addition allows you to get well-made and beautiful product for significantly less than the regular priced Classic.

 While not everyone needs a boning knife, I like this particular one because it is flexible and frankly because it is also cheap.
 I don’t do a great deal of kitchen work that requires a high performance model and so I don’t see the point in spending nearly twice as much for one of the more premium brands.

-The Victorinox does everything I need it to do and the flexibility of the blade also makes it a great filleting knife.
+The Victorinox does everything I need it to do and the flexibility of the blade makes it great for fileting.

 Maintenance of Your Kitchen Knives